Mechanical vs. Membrane: The Best Keyboards for Gamers

-The two most ubiquitous keyboard designs by far are membrane vs mechanical keyboards.
+What's a mechanical keyboard?
+What's a membrane keyboard?
+The two most ubiquitous keyboard designs by far are mechanical vs. membrane keyboards.
 In mechanical keyboards, each key is individually spring loaded and produces a distinct “clicking” sound when pressed.
 Depending on who you talk to, this is either incredibly gratifying...or extremely annoying.

 Membrane keyboards have a “mushier” feel and tend to be much quieter.
 Though they were developed long after mechanical keyboards were first devised, they are now used in most laptops and external keyboards.
 Their design involves the keys sending an electrical signal to a unified circuit board underneath, as opposed to each key individually firing off like a mechanical keyboard.

-Here’s a table with a brief overview of the pros and cons of membrane vs mechanical keyboard.
+Here’s a table with a brief overview of the pros and cons of these two types of keyboards.
 Read on for a more detailed analysis.

 Tactile, noticeable feedback